-A long time ago (in a galaxy far far away) I started my own microISV business selling help authoring tool named Helpinator.
+A long time ago (in a galaxy far far away) I started my own microISV business selling user manual writing tool named Helpinator.
 Initially I thought that doing business online was quite easy, but it proved to be wrong for many reasons.
 One of them is that culturual differences affect your business communications.
 I am a cosmopolite, but with time I started to divide customers into “good”, “bad” or “neutral” depending on the country of origin.
 I know I can’t call myself cosmopolite while doing it, but it is what it is 🙂

 Here they are, 7 to 1, worst to best.
 Of course my experience is not limited to just 7 countries, these are the most notable ones.